raydatray/AssetPlus/README.md

 _Provide a one-sentence overview of your project here._

-For more information about the BikeTourPlus application, please consult the [wiki](../../wiki).
+For more information about the AssetPlus application, please consult the [wiki](../../wiki).

 ## Team Members